What Is Zinc Oxide?

 If you’re researching zinc oxide, you might be looking for clean yet effective skincare.
 One brand we recommend is Carrot & Stick.
 Carrot & Stick is committed to creating plant-derived formulas that deliver extraordinary results without relying on toxic chemicals or standard preservatives.

 Zinc oxide derives its name from zincite the mineral from which it is produced when it is combined with oxygen molecules.
 It is widely used and has numerous applications because it is not water soluble, and can therefore be used in a variety of creams and make-ups.
-But the chemical is not unique to skin care, and has been often used in manufacturing and other industrial applications.
+But the ingredient is not unique to skin care, and has been often used in manufacturing and other industrial applications.
 However, when carefully formulated with other ingredients for healthy skin, zinc oxide can soothe skin and protect it from irritants.

 One of the more popular uses for zinc oxide is to reduce occurrences of diaper rash by forming a protective barrier on the infant’s delicate skin.
 This mitigates the effects on the skin of bacteria and other irritants that can be present in urine or other excrement.
 As a diaper rash treatment, zinc oxide can come in cream form, lotion, ointment, and a variety of other forms, depending on the intended use.

-Zinc is an important mineral that has significant effect on a person’s body.
+Zinc is an important mineral that has a significant effect on a person’s body.
 When ingested as part of the regular diet or through a multivitamin, it helps in repairing damaged tissues for better general health.
 In topical uses, zinc oxide is also thought to prevent acne through sebum reduction and anti inflammatory qualities.

-Side Effects of Zinc Oxide
+What Are the Side Effects of Zinc Oxide?